-Because the personal air samples did not provide sufficient material for further detailed analyses such as the boiling point distribution, fluorescence, and mutagenicity, fume condensates were generated in the laboratory from three separate commercial grade HFOs collected at barge loading terminals.
+Because the personal air samples did not provide sufficient material for further detailed analyses such as the boiling point distribution, fluorescence, and mutagenicity, fume condensates were generated in the laboratory from samples of three separate commercial grade HFOs collected at barge loading terminals.
 These condensates were used as surrogates to represent the emissions during barge loading.
-The condensates were generated at temperatures of 70, 80, and 90 °C to cover the range of temperatures that can typically exist during HFO loading.
-Measured loading temperatures on-board the barges ranged from 72–81 °C. Fluorescence measurements indicated that the condensates contained far less potentially carcinogenic 4–6 ring PAHs than the bulk material.
+These condensates were generated at temperatures of 70, 80, and 90 °C to cover the range of temperatures that can typically exist during HFO loading.
+Measured loading temperatures on-board the barges ranged from 72 to 81 °C. Fluorescence measurements indicated that the condensates contained far less potentially carcinogenic 4–6 ring PAHs than the bulk material.
 Similarly, a comparison of the chemical analysis results of condensates and bulk HFO samples indicated that levels of PAHs of concern were much lower in the condensates.
-Mutagenicity was determined with a modified Ames plate incorporation assay.
-None of the condensates were mutagenic in the assay and the condensate generation temperature had no measurable influence on the test results.
+Mutagenicity was determined with a bacterial reversed mutation assay optimised to detect mutagens that may be present in petroleum substances.
+None of the condensates were mutagenic in this assay and the condensate generation temperature had no measurable influence on the test results.

 The emissions of volatile hydrocarbons were estimated using three separate mathematical approaches developed by the USEPA, the UK Environment Agency, and Concawe after adjusting for the elevated vapour pressure and reduced density that would be expected at the 80 °C loading temperature.
 The resulting emission factor of 10–20 g/tonne was found to be equivalent to a total mass emission of 130–260 kg for a loading duration of 10 hr on a large barge capable of hauling a maximum of 13,000 tonnes of HFO.
 The fume emission factor during the loading of HFO fuels was found to be 8-fold lower than the factor associated with the barge loading of crude oil and 27-fold lower than the factor for the barge loading of gasoline.